The Exotic $K(2)$-Local Picard Group at the Prime $2$: Duality Resolutions

 \section{Duality Resolutions}

 A crucial tool for analyzing the rest of $\kappa_2$ is the Duality Resolution of the half sphere $E^{h\SS_2^1}$.
 In this section we recall the basic material.

 The algebraic duality resolution, first introduced by Goerss--Henn--Mahowald--Rezk and developed in detail in \cite{BeaudryRes}, is a device for isolating the contributions of finite subgroups $F$ to the cohomology of $\SS_2^1$; similarly the topological duality resolution of \cite{BobkovaGoerss} isolates the contributions of $\pi_\ast E^{hF}$ to $\pi_\ast E^{h\SS_2^1}$.
 Some of the basic finite subgroups of $\GG_2$ were defined and discussed in \Cref{rem:finite-subgrps}.
+See \Cref{defn:finite-subgrps} and \eqref{eq:g24-prime} in particular.

+There is a more recent variant of these ideas that works directly with $\GG_2^1$, rather than through $\SS_2^1$.
+See \cite{BBHRes}.
+However, we will appeal to the results of \cite{BeaudryTowards}, \cite{BGH}, and \cite{BBGHPScoh} which use the older resolution.

 The {\emph Algebraic Duality Resolution} is an augmented exact complex of continuous $\ZZ_2[[\SS_2^1]]$-modules